lurchmath/lurchmath.github.io/docs/tut-07b-metavariables.md

 But it's understood that the *only* symbols you're allowed to substitute in for are $\alpha$, $\beta$, and $\gamma$.
-That is, the $\pi$ (despite being another lower-case Greek letter) is not available for substitution--you can't have the sum of the triangle's angles equal to whatever you want!
+That is, the $\pi$ (despite being another lower-case Greek letter) is not available for substitution.
+You can't have the sum of the triangle's angles equal to whatever you want!
 Perhaps more subtly, the $+$ and $=$ are other mathematical symbols, and we're not allowed to substitute for them, either.
 Otherwise, the theorem above would begin to say